 This post contains affiliate links and some purchases may generate a small commission that helps support our team at no additional cost to you.

 1. Check flashlights and stock up on batteries.

-Make sure flashlights are functional, full of fresh batteries, and placed strategically around the house.
-Because no one wants to rummage through a junk drawer or the back of a cluttered closet in the pitch dark.
+Make sure flashlights are functional, full of fresh batteries (or fully charged if you’re using rechargeable flashlights like this one) and place them strategically around the house — including kids’ rooms the kitchen, the garage.
+No one wants to rummage through a junk drawer or the back of a cluttered closet in the pitch dark.